 Although Plan N costs a little more than other Oregon Medigap plans, it covers 100% of most Medicare copays.
 If you need emergency care, you may have to pay a copay of $50, but that's much less than you would pay if you didn't have Medigap coverage.

-How Do I Enroll in an Oregon Medigap Plan?
+How Do I Enroll in an Oregon Medicare Supplement Plans?

 If you sign up for both parts of Original Medicare when you turn 65, you'll have a Medigap open enrollment period that starts the same month as your 65th birthday.
-It's best to sign up for Medigap during this period because you'll have unlimited access to every plan.
+It's best to sign up for Medicare Supplement plans in Oregon during this period because you'll have unlimited access to every plan.

 During your Medigap open enrollment period, insurance companies can't deny your application because you have a pre-existing condition, and they can't charge you a higher premium than a healthy individual due to your medical history.
 This is known as guaranteed issue rights.
 Once your initial Medigap enrollment period ends, insurance companies can start using a process known as underwriting to determine if they should charge you more or turn down your application completely.
 It's important to be aware of the exceptions to these rules.